Why Financial Institutions Could Benefit from a Virtual CRO

 - Larger financial institutions without a Chief Risk Officer (CRO) due to an unplanned event

-- Financial institutions that are challenged to find qualified resources that can cover all areas of risk (operational and market) with limited time and budget
+- Financial institutions that struggle to find qualified resources that can cover all areas of risk (operational and market) with limited time and budget

-As an immediate solution, a vCRO is an ideal and feasible match for many organizations.
-A virtual CRO addresses the budgetary concerns of hiring a full-time resource—working at a fraction of the cost of a full-time risk professional while still remaining a trusted source of expertise.
-VCROs have diverse subject-matter experience and honed industry best practices, allowing them to provide expert advice at any time.
+A vCRO is an ideal and feasible match for many organizations.
+Hiring one is an immediate solution that addresses the budgetary concerns of hiring a full-time resource.
+That’s because a Virtual CRO works for a fraction of the cost of a full-time risk professional while still remaining a trusted source of expertise.
+In addition, VCROs have diverse subject-matter experience and honed industry best practices.
+This allows them to provide expert advice at any time.